Private finance initiative: Implementation

 By October 2007 the total capital value of PFI contracts signed throughout the UK was £68bn, committing the British taxpayer to future spending of £215bn over the life of the contracts.
-The global financial crisis which began in 2007 presented PFI with difficulties because many sources of private capital had dried up.
+The 2008 financial crisis presented PFI with difficulties because many sources of private capital had dried up.
 Nevertheless, PFI remained the UK government's preferred method for public sector procurement under Labour.
 In January 2009 the Labour Secretary of State for Health, Alan Johnson, reaffirmed this commitment with regard to the health sector, stating that "PFIs have always been the NHS’s 'plan A' for building new hospitals … There was never a 'plan B'".
 However, because of banks' unwillingness to lend money for PFI projects, the UK government now had to fund the so-called 'private' finance initiative itself.
 In March 2009 it was announced that the Treasury would lend £2bn of public money to private firms building schools and other projects under PFI.
 Labour's Chief Secretary to the Treasury, Yvette Cooper, claimed the loans should ensure that projects worth £13bn – including waste treatment projects, environmental schemes and schools – would not be delayed or cancelled.
 She also promised that the loans would be temporary and would be repaid at a commercial rate.
 But, at the time, Vince Cable of the Liberal Democrats, subsequently Secretary of State for Business in the coalition, argued in favour of traditional public financing structures instead of propping up PFI with public money:

 In opposition at the time, even the Conservative Party considered that, with the taxpayer now funding it directly, PFI had become "ridiculous".
 Philip Hammond, subsequently Secretary of State for Transport in the coalition, said:

 In an interview in November 2009, Conservative George Osborne, subsequently Chancellor of the Exchequer in the coalition, sought to distance his party from the excesses of PFI by blaming Labour for its misuse.
 At the time, Osborne proposed a modified PFI which would preserve the arrangement of private sector investment for public infrastructure projects in return for part-privatisation, but would ensure proper risk transfer to the private sector along with transparent accounting: